When You Need a Builder or Consent

 Scheduling inspections during and after the construction.

-Completing building work without the required consent or expertise can lead to an unsafe home, penalties by Council, or even demolishing non-compliant structures.
-It can also impact your insurance and the future sale of your property.
+Adhering to the building code is essential.
+Failing to obtain the required consent or lacking expertise can lead to an unsafe home.
+It can also result in penalties from the council or the demolition of non-compliant structures.
+This negligence may impact your insurance and the future sale of your property.

-Thinking about DIY renovations in your home?
-Give us a call and talk it through, so our experienced build team can help you navigate the building code to keep your home safe while you upgrade your space.
+Are you considering DIY renovations in your home?
+Give us a call to discuss your ideas.
+Our experienced build team can help you navigate the building code.
+This ensures your home remains safe while you upgrade your space.

 JAM GROUP 2025